 The Finance Team are responsible for ensuring that the correct invoices are sent to parents, and that payment is received.
-The audit and risk committee will review the Charging and Remissions Policy annually, seeking advice from the CFO where necessary.
+The Finance and General Purposes committee will review the Charging and Remissions Policy annually, seeking advice from the CFO where necessary.